leighton-digital/cloud-blocks/src/constructs/cloudwatch-dashboard/README.md

 import * as cdk from 'aws-cdk-lib';
 import { CloudWatchDashboard } from '@leighton-digital/cloud-blocks';

-// Default behavior: Dashboard is deleted when stack is deleted const ephemeralDashboard = new CloudWatchDashboard(this, 'EphemeralDashboard', {
+// Default behaviour: Dashboard is deleted when stack is deleted const ephemeralDashboard = new CloudWatchDashboard(this, 'EphemeralDashboard', {
   dashboardName: 'ephemeral-monitoring',
   dashboardDescription: 'Dashboard for development environment',